shefreenkaur/Assignment2-Godot/README.md

 - Loads the glider model from a scene file (`glider.tscn`), instantiates it, and positions it at the start of the path.
 - The glider is positioned and rotated correctly to face forward along the path.
 - An extra `Node3D` (`orientation_holder`) is used to manage the glider’s orientation, keeping it aligned with the path’s direction.
-  *Note*: Other attempts to fix the plane using different methods (e.g., drag and drop of `plane.glb`) caused errors, so this approach was finalized after multiple tests.
+  *Note*: we tried other ways to 'fixing' the plane initially including just drag and drop of plane.glb, but due to errors further in code I wasn't able to further use it. me(Shefreen), Paramvir and Sahib then collectively tried to work on it and finalised this method instead after trying other ways various times

 ### `update_glider_movement(delta)`
 - Moves the glider along the circular path.